stap(1) — Linux manual page

 aliases that are unresolved internally are satisfied by searching

 through the parsed tapset script files.
-If any tapset script
+If any tapset script file

-the entirety of that file is added to the translator's resolution
+entirety of that file is added to the translator's resolution

 queue.
-This process iterates until all symbols are resolved and
+This process iterates until all symbols are resolved and a

-a subset of tapset script files is selected.
+subset of tapset script files is selected.

 Next, all probe point descriptions are validated against the wide